juhasev/sample-ninja-help/social-login-facebook.md

 ### Permissions
 You must enable both **email** and **public_profile** in the **Permissions**

-> Don't hesitate to contact support at support@sampleninja.io if you need assistance.

 ### Business verifications
 Next, complete the business verification. https://www.facebook.com/business/help/2058515294227817?id=180505742745347